githubteacher/dev-mar-6/davegthemighty-nyc.md

 ### Restaurants

-- One
+- McD's
-- Two
+- BK

 ### Attractions / Places to see

-- Three
+- That big park
-- Four
+- And the big statue

 ### Fun Nearby

-- Fun
+- Boston?
-- Six
+- Canada...